gralamin/AdventOfCode2021/README.md

 # AdventOfCode2021
-Advent of Code for 2021
+Advent of Code for 2021 - https://adventofcode.com/2021

+## Creating a new date executable

 Per day, remember to:
 ```